 In 6 females given a drink containing 7.5g BCAAs per liter (40% valine and 35% leucine) with 6% carbohydrates (relative to carbohydrate only placebo) during a soccer game noted that the stroop colour and word test after the game (biomarker of fatigue) was improved with BCAAs; physical performance not measured and overall liquid consumption not recorded.
 Another study has used a simulated soccer test (via treadmill) with 7g BCAA one hour prior to exercise noted that BCAA supplementation was able to preserve reaction time after exercise.

-In aerobic exercise such as cycling or team sports (soccer), supplementation of BCAA appears to preserve cognition in the later stages of exercise and appears to reduce neural fatigue.
-There does not appear to be a reliable enhancement of physical performance, although it may occur in untrained persons
+In aerobic exercise, such as cycling or team sports (soccer), supplementation of BCAAs appears to preserve cognition in the later stages of exercise and appears to reduce neural fatigue.
+There does not appear to be a reliable enhancement of physical performance, although it may occur in untrained people

 In 12 untrained females given BCAA supplementation (approximately a 2:1:1 ratio favoring leucine) at 100mg/kg prior to high volume squat exercises noted that the BCAA group (relative to carbohydrate placebo) experienced less soreness when measured 2 days later (peak soreness from this protocol) and the reduction of power output seen in placebo at this time (80% of baseline) was abolished (study replicated in Medline).

-BCAAs ingested prior to resistance training protocols may be able to reduce soreness relative to carbohydrate.
-It is unsure (but plausible) that this can be mimicked by dietary protein intake
+BCAAs ingested prior to resistance training protocols may be able to reduce soreness relative to carbohydrates.
+It is unsure (but plausible) that this can be mimicked through dietary protein intake